isabella232/asset-compute.en/help/api.md

   }
   ```

-* **429 Too many requests**: When the system is overloaded by this client or in general.
+* **429 Too many requests**: occurs when the system is overloaded.
 Clients should retry with an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
-The body will be empty.
+The body is empty.

-* **4xx error**: When there was any other client error and unregister failed.
+* **4xx error**: occurs when there was any other client error and unregister failed.
 Usually a JSON response such as this is returned, although that is not guaranteed for all errors:

   ```json
   {